Homemade Pizza with the Perfect Crust and Pepperoni Cups

 Pizza Dough

-My recipe comes courtesy of a high school friend, Jeff Fox.
-I've made only minor modifications.
-The key here is to make it well in advance.
+The key is to make your pizza dough well in advance.
 I prefer to make it on Tuesday for pizza on Friday.
 This is important to achieving a pizzeria quality crust.
+The cold retard slows down the rising process and helps develop flavor.
 The little bit of sugar in the recipes helps with browning.
 I use all-purpose flour and get really good results, but for a full understanding of the different flour options you may want to read this.
-Bread flour also works well.
+Bread flour also works well but if you want to go full professional, then 00 Pizza Flour is your best option.
 If you've been reading about dough online, you've come across some confusing terms like poolish and biga, which are basic pre-fermentation methods to give better flavor to the dough.
-Read more about that here
+Read more about that here.

 *Yeast doesn't react as well when mixed with the chemicals commonly found in tap water.
 Instead use purified bottled drinking water, warmed in a microwave to 100-110F degrees.
 Warm to this temperature just prior to use.